ahoward/sekrets/README.md

 If you get an error, try `bundle exec rake sekrets:generate:key`

-This will create a '.sekrets.key' file with somthing like;
+This will create a '.sekrets.key' file with something like;

     b6f3f6fd5a486054e014e3426e84334e